SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 	| `PoetrySlamVisitor`           | Poetry Slam Visitor       	  	|
    > Note: To add users to the user group, choose *Add* and select the user from the list of users and save your changes.

-3. In the SAP BTP consumer subaccount, open the menu item *Role Collections* and edit the role collections that were created by SAP Build Work Zone, for example, ~poetry_slam_manager_poetrySlamManagerRole.
+3. Enhance the role collections created by SAP Build Work Zone with the role defined by the application and the user group of the Identity Authentication service.
+	1. In the SAP BTP consumer subaccount, go to **Security** -> **Role Collections**.
+	2. Edit the `~poetry_slam_manager_poetrySlamManagerRole` role collection that was created by SAP Build Work Zone.
+	3. In **Roles** section, use the value help for the **Role Name** field to select `PoetrySlamManagerRole`.

-	For each role collection, add the role from the reference application (defined in the [*xs-security.json*](../../../tree/main-multi-tenant/xs-security.json)) and add a user group by selecting the previously configured identity provider and set the name of the *User Group* (using the unique technical name of the user group of the Identity Authentication service).
+	4. Add the role to the role collection.
+	5. In **User Grops** section, select the previously configured **Identity Provider** and the **Name** of the user group.
+Use the unique technical name of the user group of the Identity Authentication service).

 	| Role Collection                    				| Role		  			| User Groups         		|
 	| :---                               				| :---					| :---			       		|